odan/excel/README.md

 composer require maennchen/zipstream-php
 ```

-Then use the `Odan\Excel\Zip64Stream` class to generate Excel files with enhanced compatibility and larger filesize:
+Next, use the `Odan\Excel\Zip64Stream` class for creating Excel
+files that offer improved compatibility and support larger file sizes.

 ```php
 use Odan\Excel\ExcelWorkbook;